MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/constructing-an-event-history-search.md

 This tutorial illustrates how to construct an **Event History Search**, the components of a **Search**, and how to use **Elastic Search** syntax in your **Queries**.

-Let's start by looking at the final results of a successful **Search**, displaying a comparison of how much money goes through each payment provider in the most recent week.
+Let's start by looking at the final results of a successful **Search**, displaying a comparison of how much money goes through each **Payment Provider** in the most recent week.

 ![Event History Chart - player-realmoney-purchase](media/tutorials/event-history-chart-player-realmoney-purchase.png)